Skip to contentSkip to content

 Is email marketing only for online stores?

-No. Service businesses can use email for quote follow-up, reminders, seasonal prep, education, trust-building, care instructions, booking windows, and event updates.
+No. Service businesses use email for quote follow-up, reminders, seasonal prep, education, trust-building, care instructions, booking windows, and event updates.
+Any business with a decision delay benefits from a second path back.

 What should I offer for lead capture?